odpi/egeria-docs/site/docs/practices/maturity-model/overview.md

 ??? tip "Governance Awareness Maturity Level - how should data be governed?"
     ### Governance Awareness

     Governance awareness is where the governance requirements are attached to the descriptions of the assets in the asset catalog.
-This means that someone wishing to use a resource can easily understand the governance requirements they must meet to use it responsibility.
+This means that someone wishing to use a resource can easily understand the governance requirements they must meet to use it responsibly.

     Most organizations use governance classifications.
 These are labels that are attached to the asset descriptions within the catalog.

     The governance classifications each define a list of governance requirements for different situations.
 For example a governance classification could be "confidential".
 The governance program would then describe the governance requirements for confidential data when, for example:

-     * it is shared with a colleague,
+     * it can be shared with a colleague,
-     * passed to an external person,
+     * it can be passed to an external person,
-     * stored etc
+     * it is stored etc

     The governance program educates employees on the use and meaning of the governance classifications so they know how to manage any resource with that classification.

-    Classifications can be added directly to an digital resource's asset, or the detailed element descriptions within the asset, or indirectly to the glossary terms that are linked to the asset/element descriptions.
+    Classifications can be added directly to a digital resource's asset, or the detailed element descriptions within the asset, or indirectly to the glossary terms that are linked to the asset/element descriptions.

     Figure 4 shows both options for adding classifications to the catalog.
-Classifying through the glossary terms creates greater consistency in the way that data is classified,but it does requirement that the attachment of glossary terms to the descriptions of assets/data elements is comprehensive.
+Classifying through the glossary terms creates greater consistency in the way that data is classified,but it does require that the attachment of glossary terms to the descriptions of assets/data elements is comprehensive.

     ![Figure 4](governance-awareness.svg)
     > **Figure 4:** Capabilities needed to achieve Governance Awareness